 The third step .
 Here South Beach has become a lifestyle.
 You go to this level when you reach your goal in terms of body weight.

-What is the difference between South Beach and Atkins?
+What’s the Difference Between South Beach and Atkins?